influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/administration/https_setup.md

 The following two sections outline how to set up HTTPS with InfluxDB [using a CA-signed certificate](#setup-https-with-a-ca-signed-certificate) and [using a self-signed certificate](#setup-https-with-a-self-signed-certificate) on Ubuntu 16.04.
-Specific steps may be different for other operating systems.
+Steps may vary for other operating systems.

-## Setup HTTPS with a CA-Signed certificate
+## Set up HTTPS with a CA certificate

-#### Step 1: Install the SSL/TLS certificate
+#### Step 1: Install the certificate

 Place the private key file (`.key`) and the signed certificate file (`.crt`) or the single bundled file (`.pem`) in the `/etc/ssl` directory.

-#### Step 2: Set SSL file permissions
+#### Step 2: Set certificate file permissions
-Users running influxdb must have read permissions for the SSL certificate.
+Users running influxdb must have read permissions on the TLS certificate.

 >***Note***: You may opt to set up multiple users, groups, and permissions.
-Ultimately, make sure all users running influxdb have read permissions for the SSL certificate.
+Ultimately, make sure all users running influxdb have read permissions for the TLS certificate.

-Run the following command to give influxdb read and write permissions on the SSL certificate.
+Run the following command to give influxdb read and write permissions on the certificate files.

 ```bash
 sudo chown influxdb:influxdb /etc/ssl/<CA-certificate-file>